Office of Coast Survey: After the Civil War

 After the conclusion of the American Civil War, the Coast Survey attracted some of the best and brightest scientists and naturalists.
 It commissioned the naturalist Louis Agassiz to conduct the first scientific study of the Florida reef system.
 James McNeill Whistler, who went on to paint the iconic Whistler's Mother, was a Coast Survey engraver.
 The naturalist John Muir was a guide and artist on a survey of the 39th parallel across the Great Basin of Nevada and Utah.

 The agency was renamed the United States Coast and Geodetic Survey in 1878.
 Its men and women (women professionals were hired as early as 1845) led scientific and engineering activities through the decades.
 They supported the U.S. war effort during the Spanish American War (1898) and World War I (1917–1918).
 In 1926, they started production of aeronautical charts.
 During the height of the Great Depression in the 1930s, the Coast and Geodetic Survey organized surveying parties and field offices that employed over 10,000 people, including many out-of-work engineers.

 In World War II, the Coast and Geodetic Survey sent over 1,000 civilian members and more than half of its commissioned officers to serve as hydrographers, artillery surveyors, cartographers, U.S. Army engineers, intelligence officers, and geophysicists in all theaters of the war.
 Coast and Geodetic Survey civilians on the home front produced over 100 million maps and charts for the Allied Forces.
 Eleven members of the Survey were killed during the war.

 Recent history

-On October 3, 1970, the Coast and Geodetic Survey was dissolved as it merged with other U.S. government agencies to form the new National Oceanic and Atmospheric Administration, which was established at the same time.
+On October 3, 1970, the Coast and Geodetic Survey was dissolved as it merged with other U.S. government agencies to form the new National Oceanic and Atmospheric Administration.
 As the Coast and Geodetic Survey's successor agency within NOAA, the National Ocean Survey (officially established on October 9, 1970, and renamed the National Ocean Service in 1983) took over its missions, assets, personnel, and facilities.
 Within the National Ocean Survey, the new Office of Coast Survey received the chartmaking responsibilities formerly assigned to the Coast and Geodetic Survey.